aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 <ASEA-Prefix>-Alb-Ip-Forwarding-<VPC-ID>` should exist.
 You will need to copy over all of these entries from the old ALB IP Forwarding table to the new one.

 **TODO** provide a command to do this copy

+ For more details about ALB Forwarding in LZA, refer to the [post-deployment instructions of LZA CCCS Medium reference architecture](https://github.com/aws-samples/landing-zone-accelerator-on-aws-for-cccs-medium/blob/main/post-deployment.md#44-configure-application-load-balancer-forwarding).

+### Managed Active Directory
+During the upgrade the existing Managed Active Directory resource is not modified, remain in the original ASEA CloudFormation stacks and you can continue to managed Active Directory objects through the Windows AD Management Tool from any instance joined to the domain.

+#### Is there still an AD EC2 management instance (i.e. RDGW) created?
+The management instance created by ASEA using the ASEA-RDGWAutoScalingGroup will still be present and you can continue to use it to manage the Active Directory objects.

+#### Which configuration changes to ASEA Managed AD are supported from LZA configuration?
+No changes to the Managed AD resources created by ASEA are supported through the LZA configuration.
+The configuration converter doesn’t generate any corresponding block in LZA configuration.

+LZA configurations support the creation of new Managed Actividre Directory using the [ManagedActiveDirectoryConfig](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/latest/classes/_aws_accelerator_config.ManagedActiveDirectoryConfig.html) configuration.
+Do not declare a `managedActiveDirectories` block in your LZA configuration with the same domain than the one created in ASEA, this will be ignored.

+#### How to decommission a Managed Active Directory that was deployed by ASEA?
+The resources need to be decommissioned manually.
+In the future a flag could be added to the `post-migration` command to flag the resources for removal.

 ### Gateway Load Balancer